pkgconf/pkgconf/README.md

 pkg-config binary.
 Some other build systems may also respect the PKG_CONFIG environment variable.

-To set the enviornment variable on the bourne shell and clones (i.e. bash), you can run:
+To set the environment variable on the bourne shell and clones (i.e. bash), you can run:

     $ export PKG_CONFIG=/usr/bin/pkgconf